 In 2000, scientists at Northeastern University and MIT unveiled findings that sonar technology could be used to more accurately determine fish stocks.
 This technological revelation is critical because of the effect climate change has on fish stocks.
-Representative Ferrante has repeatedly sought and built coalitions to fund this important research method.
-Ann-Margaret continues to work with industry leaders such as Legal Sea Foods CEO and President Roger Berkowitz to assure that the government uses the best attainable science.
+Ann-Margaret has repeatedly sought and built coalitions to fund this important research method.
+She continues to work with industry leaders such as Legal Sea Foods CEO and President Roger Berkowitz to assure that the government uses the best attainable science.

 Ann-Margaret has brought biotechnology to our students and to our evolving workforce, giving everyone from a recent high school graduate to a more advanced student the opportunity to find work in this emerging field by creating a training program and biotech jobs to Cape Ann.